dfporter/heteroplasmyInheritance/README.rst

 All scripts listed below this script are included within it.

 This script is a complete pathway, which expects certain library files to exist.

+All such library files are created by trios_file_to_mtdna_bams.py, which needs only a trios file and genomic bams.

 Other scripts in this package do not require such library files and can be run on their own.